The Protazen® Difference

 What causes me to feel depressed and anxious?

 Neurotransmitters (chemical messengers in the brain), including dopamine, norepinephrine, and serotonin, help regulate our moods and emotions.
 Depressed and/or anxious people tend to have lower levels of these chemicals.
 Brains cells require specific nutrients to produce neurotransmitters.
 If the amounts of these key nutrients fall below critical levels, the biochemistry of the brain changes, resulting in fatigue, depression, anxiety, irritability, and other symptoms.
 In many cases, people with blood levels indicating that they lack key nutrients, respond quite well to supplements.
 Unfortunately, in the U.S. most physicians do not prescribe natural supplements as a treatment for depressive moods, anxiousness, and other health concerns.
 Supporting research…>

-Although genetics are big part of the mental health equation, we are also affected by events in our lives.
+Although genetics are a big part of the mental health equation, we are also affected by events in our lives.
 We are all faced with various life stresses that may cause levels of neurotransmitters to fall, temporarily.
-Those with low chemical levels to begin with, are more likely to experience prolonged depressive and/or anxious moods.
+Those with low chemical levels to begin with, are more likely to experience prolonged depression and/or anxiousness.

 Don't Lose Another Day...
 Order Protazen® Today!